Discrete connections on principal bundles: the Discrete Atiyah Sequence: The discrete Atiyah sequence in the category of local Lie groupoids

-It can be seen that, under certain conditions, when $G'\gpoidarrows M$ is a Lie groupoid and $F:G\rightarrow G'$ is an embedding, there is a unique Lie groupoid structure $G\gpoidarrows M$ for which $F\in\hom_{\LgpdC_M}(G,G')$.
-An application of this construction gives a Lie groupoid structure to the left object of~\eqref{eq:discrete_atiyah_sequence-def} for which $F_1$ is a morphism of Lie groupoids.
+Under certain conditions, when $G'\gpoidarrows M$ is a Lie groupoid and $F:G\rightarrow G'$ is an embedding, there is a unique Lie groupoid structure $G\gpoidarrows M$ for which $F\in\hom_{\LgpdC_M}(G,G')$.
+An application of this construction gives a Lie groupoid structure to the object on the left of~\eqref{eq:discrete_atiyah_sequence-def} for which $F_1$ is a morphism of Lie groupoids.

-\begin{example} The maps $\alpha_{\conjB}, \beta_{\conjB}:\conjB\rightarrow Q/\SG$ defined by
+\begin{example} The maps $\alpha_{\conjB}, \beta_{\conjB}:\conjB\rightarrow \PBbase$ defined by

 together with